 Key Takeaways

-- Average cost of failed AI integration: $1.9 million per project in licenses, implementation, training, and opportunity cost.
+- Average cost of failed AI integration: millions of dollars per project in licenses, implementation, training, and opportunity cost.

 - Every additional click or context switch reduces adoption by 35%—friction compounds exponentially.

-- Standalone AI products fail 2.7x more often than embedded AI—meet users where they already work.
+- Standalone AI products fail 2.significantly more often than embedded AI—meet users where they already work.

 - Manual data entry kills adoption even for powerful AI—automate data collection from existing systems.